Signbank/FinSL-signbank/README.md

 ### What is this repository for? ###

 * Quick summary
  This repository is for Signbank's (a sign language database) Finnish version.
 * Version

-Currently Signbank-fi is not released and it still under development
+Currently Signbank-fi is not released and it still under development.

 ### How do I get set up? ###

 * Summary of set up
+> pip install -r /path/to/requirements.txt.
+> python bin/develop.py migrate.
-pip install -r /path/to/requirements.txt python bin/develop.py migrate python bin/develop.py runserver 127.0.0.1:8000
+> python bin/develop.py runserver 127.0.0.1:8000.

 * Configuration
 Before you can get Signbank-fi working, you must change some paths in: